jdaarevalo/docker_sql_server/README.md

 # Create Tables and data in SQL Server

 This project create tables and data in a sql server database.
+The tables and data that create are in sql/create_data.sql
 ## database.env
 Set the environment variables like:
 | Parameter | Description |